 The best way to ensure that batteries aren’t filling our landfills is to make sure they never get there.

 According to Earth911, there are about 3 billion batteries purchased per year in the US alone and about 10 billion worldwide.
 That’s 250 million pounds of batteries in the US that wind up in landfills!

 When batteries are improperly disposed of, they end up in the trash where they can be landfilled, potentially releasing toxic chemicals into the surrounding environment.

-Major product and battery manufacturers across the globe, called industry stewards, fund our drop-off collection network to ensure that the batteries and cellphones that they introduce into the marketplace are being responsibly recycled when they reach their end of life.
-These industry stewards are committed to keeping rechargeable batteries and cellphones out of the solid waste stream and recycling them to create new products.
-You can support participating manufacturers by looking for products featuring the Call2Recycle Battery Recycling Seal.
+Industry stewards, or major product and battery manufacturers across the globe, voluntarily fund our programs to ensure that the batteries and cellphones that they introduce into the marketplace are being responsibly recycled when they reach their end of life.

 All our collected batteries are sent to sorters and processors in the U.S. and Canada.
 These companies sort the batteries by chemistry, and then converted into byproducts that are used to make new products such as batteries, stainless steel alloy and cement additives.
 Cellphones are refurbished and resold when possible, or recycled, with the proceeds being used to fund the program.
 You can see how we recycle batteries in this video.